-We travel with our son often, so we needed a checklist to make sure we had all the things we needed for a trip.
+We travel with our son and daughter often, so we need a checklist to make sure we have all the things we needed for a trip.

 I have a checklist that I keep in the Memo section on my cell phone and whip it out every time we go somewhere for a weekend or week long trip.
 Some stuff I have learned to do without and other stuff I have learned that I cannot live without.